mylesalamb/IndividualProject/src/README.md

 sudo sysctl -w net.ipv4.tcp_synack_retries=3
 ```

-We additionally create a "psuedo" user to better caputre traffic from the network with the following command
+We additionally create a "psuedo" user to better caputre traffic from the network with the following command, through utilising the UID-Owner iptables module

 ```
 sudo useradd ecnDetector_psuedo